 So prioritize 80% of your content around educating and entertaining, and on occasion, talk about what you offer and how they’ll benefit from it.

-The Content Planning Hub: the all-in-one content planner and repurposing tool your business needs for content marketing!
+The Content Marketing Planner: the all-in-one content planner and repurposing tool your business needs for content marketing!

 When it comes to email marketing, subject lines are everything.
 On average, 80% of recipients will read your subject line but only 20% will actually read your email.